-Ramp up your students' learning by focusing on slow-speed manoeuvres:
+Ramp up your students' learning with slow-speed manoeuvres:

 ♦ parallel parking;

 Slow-speed manoeuvres provide a kinaesthetic learning for the student.
 The student learns about the vehicle and its controls; in other words, the student gets a better “feel” for the vehicle faster, which translates into better control on-road, and at higher speeds.

 - Slow-speed manoeuvres give the student much needed confidence.

 - The student should be thinking, “where are other vehicles, obstacles & fixed objects in relation to my vehicle?”

 - Slow-speed manoeuvres teaches dynamic spatial orientation;

 - The student should be thinking, “where is my vehicle in relation to other objects as my vehicle moves?”

 - Slow-speed manoeuvres allow the student to learn where the blinds spots of the vehicle are located;